National Theatre of Scotland: Notable productions

 Black Watch (2006) by Gregory Burke which won four Laurence Olivier Awards and multiple international awards.

 Macbeth (2012) starring Alan Cumming, presented in Glasgow and at the Lincoln Center Festival and subsequently, Broadway, New York.

 Let The Right One In (2013), adapted by Jack Thorne from John Ajvide Lindqvist's novel and screenplay, which won the 2014 South Bank Sky Arts Award for theatre.

 The James Plays (2014), a historical trilogy by Rona Munro, which won the Evening Standard Theatre Award 2014 for Best Play.

 Our Ladies of Perpetual Succour (2015), adapted by Lee Hall, based on the 1998 novel The Sopranos by Alan Warner.
 The production won a Scotsman Fringe First Award, a Herald Angel Award and a Stage Award for Acting Excellence during its opening run at the Edinburgh Festival Fringe.

-Research

-Research into audience responses to two productions, Brian Friel's Molly Sweeney and Nicola McCartney's adaptation of S.R.
-Harris's A Sheep Called Skye, found that "review of the literature and case examples from the theatre sector has revealed the unique power of rural spaces and the tangible benefits of authentic rural marketing".
+Enough of Him (2022) by May Sumbwanyambe about the life of Joseph Knight won awards for Best Play, Best Director and Best Production at the 2023 Critics' Awards for Theatre in Scotland and for Best play at the UK Theatre Awards.